 Tools of the Trade (Graphic Design)

-The Adobe Creative Suite is the industry standard for the professional graphic designer, offering the world’s best creative apps to unleash your creativity.
+As mentioned earlier Adobe is the industry standard for the professional graphic designer, offering the world’s best creative apps.
 Most people are probably familiar with Photoshop and Illustrator since they are two of the most popular Adobe products.

 FOR IMAGE MANIPULATION

 The GNU Image Manipulation Program (or GIMP for short) is a decent alternative to Photoshop.
-It’s almost 2 decades old, with new and improved features being added with each build.
+It has been around for 25 years, with new and improved features being added with each build.
+You can further enhance your productivity thanks to many customization options and 3rd party plugins.
 I have been using GIMP for most of my work with pretty good results.

 FOR VECTOR GRAPHICS

 As a graphic designer, you need a program capable of creating vector graphics.
 If you don’t have Illustrator, then I highly recommend Inkscape.
-It’s a free, open-source program with many features similar to Illustrator.
-I have been using Inkscape for most of my projects, and it has served me very well so far.
+It’s a free, open source software with many features similar to Illustrator.
+I have been using Inkscape for most of my projects and it has served me very well so far.

-As a graphic designer, part of your workflow will involve sketching out ideas when conceptualizing a design.
-The traditional pencil and paper is the most straightforward and cheapest option.
-However, oftentimes you will have to present the sketches to your client, which might be an issue if you are working remotely and can’t meet them face to face.
-There are solutions, such as a scanner or camera, but it will get tedious after a while.
+As a graphic designer, part of your workflow involves sketching out ideas and concepts for a design.
+You can use the traditional method of pencil and paper to create your sketches, but oftentimes you will have to present them to your client, which might be an issue if you are working remotely.
+Of course, there are workarounds such as a scanner or camera, but it will get tedious after a while.

 In my case, I decided to go with a graphics tablet.
 It is a hardware input device that allows you to draw digitally using a stylus.
 You will need practice to get used to drawing on a computer screen, but it will be worth it in the long run, especially if you are looking to venture into illustration later on.

-With a graphics tablet, you need a drawing program to produce and display the sketches on screen.
+Now that you have a graphics tablet, you need a drawing software to produce and display sketches on screen.
 For that, I strongly recommend MyPaint.
-It’s easy to use and has a simple interface, so you will be drawing digitally in no time.
+It’s open source, easy to use, and has a simple interface, so you will be drawing digitally in no time.
 However, MyPaint’s main draw (no pun intended) is definitely its unlimited canvas, which allows you to sketch as much as you want on just a single canvas.
 Very convenient when you have to come up with multiple concepts for a client.
-You can check out MyPaint and A Quick MyPaint Guide for some tips and tricks.

 You will need most of the tools listed above to work online as a freelance graphic designer.
 Fortunately, getting them is as easy as a click of the mouse, and the best part — you probably won’t be spending a dime.
 So what are you waiting for?